Loading...

 Tax efficiency

 As an IRS-compliant vehicle program, FAVR car allowances offer many tax benefits.
-The reimbursement can be entirely tax-free for both the employee and your company, or if you wish to pay employees more, you can still keep the majority of their reimbursement tax-free.
+The reimbursement can be entirely tax-free for both the employee and your company as long as certain conditions are met.
+Even if an employee does not meet all of them, their reimbursement would only be taxed beyond what their reimbursement would have been based on the standard mileage rate.

 A CPM program also provides the same tax advantages, but a flat allowance may not.
 Unless you require mileage logs to justify the allowance, turning it into an Accountable Plan, the amount is treated as regular pay and taxed the same way.
 As a result, about 30% of your spend never even makes it into employee's pockets.